Let's see how to break passwords!

 - Click here if you want more details, including the math.

 - Ophcrack is a bootable CD with a Rainbow Table covering just the alphanumeric passwords.
+It's OK for a demo

 - The Shmoo group has built a free Rainbow Table that covers the entire printable ASCII character set.
 It's enormous, a 34.5 GB download you get with BitTorrent: